isleofcode/ember-cordova/pages/installation.md

   ember install ember-cordova
 ```

+Installing will initialize a cordova project within your Ember project, at ember-cordova/cordova.
-Existing Cordova projects at ember-cordova/cordova will not be overwritten.
+Existing Cordova projects at this path it will not be overwritten.

 You can optionally pass the following params: